biocypher/biochatter-light/README.md

 for things the model can do, such as creating formatted markdown output to create mindmaps or other visualisations.

-## 📑 Retrieval Augmented Generation / In-context learning
+## 📑 Retrieval-Augmented Generation / In-context learning

-You can use the Retrieval Augmented Generation (RAG) feature to upload documents and use similarity search to inject context into your prompts.
+You can use the Retrieval-Augmented Generation (RAG) feature to upload documents and use similarity search to inject context into your prompts.
 The RAG feature is currently only available on local builds of BioChatter Light (see below).
 It requires a connection to a vector database (currently only [Milvus](https://milvus.io/)